craig-day/ecto_sharding/README.md

     If you know your shard information at compile time, you can also add that.

-    Note: Be sure to specify your path where you want the shard migrations to go with the `priv` key.
-In the example below, the migrations will be in `priv/shards/migrations`.
-This way they do not conflict with main db migrations.
+    Note: Be sure to set the `priv` key for the shard repos to something different than the main db.
+Ecto uses the `priv` key to determine where to put the migrations folder and schema files for a Repo.
+Defining this for the shards Repos avoids mixing the main db and shard db files in the same directory.
+In the example below, the shard db migrations will be in `priv/shards/migrations`, and the main db files will be in `priv/repo/migrations` (the Ecto default location when `priv` is not specified).

     ```elixir
     config :ecto_sharding, EctoSharding,
       otp_app: :my_app,